zanvoy/backend-baby-names-assessment/README.md

 ```
 Modify `main(args)` so it calls your `extract_names(filename)` function and prints what it returns (main already has the code for the command line argument parsing).
 If you get stuck working out the regular expressions for the year and each name, solution regular expression patterns are shown at the end of this readme.
 Note that for parsing webpages in general, regular expressions don't do a good job, but these webpages have a simple and consistent format.

 Rather than treat the boy and girl names separately, we'll just lump them all together.
-In some years, a name appears more than once in the html, but we'll just use one number per name.
-Optional: make the algorithm smart about this case and choose whichever number is smaller.
+In some years, a name appears more than once in the html, but we'll just use one rank number per name.

 Build the program as a series of small milestones, getting each step to run/print something before trying the next step.
 This is the pattern used by experienced programmers -- build a series of incremental milestones, each with some output to check, rather than building the whole program in one huge step.

 Printing the data you have at the end of one milestone helps you think about how to re-structure that data for the next milestone.
 Python is well suited to this style of incremental development.
-For example, first get it to the point where it extracts and prints the year and calls sys.exit(0).
+For example, first get it to the point where it extracts and prints the year.
 Here are some suggested milestones:

 *   Extract all the text from the file and print it
 *   Find and extract the year and print it